PostHog/posthog.com/contents/blog/posthog-vs-heap.md

 >
 > To quote Tony Stark: “An intelligence agency which fears intelligence is, historically, not awesome.”
 >
-> That said, you can turn off, or fine-tine, autocapture if you are concerned about capturing too many events.
-See: See our integration docs for [more on configuring autocapture](/docs/integrate/ingest-live-data)
+> That said, you can turn off, or fine-tune, autocapture if you are concerned about capturing too many events.
+See our integration docs for [more on configuring autocapture](/docs/integrate/ingest-live-data)

 <ArrayCTA />